ottenbreit-data-science/aplr/README.md

-# aplr
+# APLR
-Automatic Piecewise Linear Regression
+Automatic Piecewise Linear Regression.

-# about
+# About
 Build interpretable parametric machine learning models in Python based on the Automatic Piecewise Linear Regression methodology developed by Mathias von Ottenbreit.

-# how to install
+# How to install
 pip install aplr

-# how to use
+# How to use
-See the two example Python scripts.
+Please see the two example Python scripts in the example folder.
+They cover common use cases, but not all of the functionality in this package.
+For example, fitting with user-specified observation weights is possible but the example scripts do not use this functionality.

+# Sponsorship
+Please sponsor Ottenbreit Data Science by clicking on the Sponsor button.
+Sufficient funding will enable maintenance of APLR and further development, such as developing a classifier based on APLR.

+# API reference
+A thorough API reference will be provided after Ottenbreit Data Science receives a total of 1000$ in sponsorship funds.
+The reason is that it will take some time to write it and the work will not start until sufficient funding is available.